“Marriage is work.”

 Everybody likes it when they get compliments.

-So that’s something you should practice in your marriage.
+So that’s something you should practice in your marriage as a young couple.

-But it also tells him that you see him.
+But it also tells that you see him.

 Find ways to spend time with each other.